medialab/xan/docs/cmd/search.md

                                  count the total number of non-overlapping pattern matches per row and report it in a new column with given name.
                                  Does not work with -v/--invert-match.
+    -B, --breakdown              When used with --patterns, will count the total number of non-overlapping matches per pattern and write this count in one additional column per pattern.
+You might want to use it with --overlapping sometimes when your patterns are themselves overlapping.
+    --overlapping                When used with -c/--count or -B/--breakdown, return the count of overlapping matches.
+Note that this can sometimes be one order of magnitude slower that counting non-overlapping matches.
     -R, --replace <with>         If given, the command will not filter rows but will instead replace matches with the given replacement.
                                  Does not work with --replacement-column.
-    --overlapping                When used with -c/--count, return the count of overlapping matches.
-Note that this can sometimes be one order of magnitude slower that counting non-overlapping matches.
+    --patterns <path>            Path to a text file (use "-" for stdin), containing multiple patterns, one per line, to search at once.
+    --pattern-column <name>      When given a column name, --patterns file will be considered a CSV and patterns to search will be extracted from the given column.
+    --replacement-column <name>  When given with both --patterns & --pattern-column, indicates the column containing a replacement when a match occurs.
+Does not work with -R/--replace.
+    --name-column <name>         When given with -B/--breakdown, --patterns & --pattern-column, indicates the column containing a pattern's name that will be used as column name in the appended breakdown.
     -l, --limit <n>              Maximum of number rows to return.
 Useful to avoid downstream buffering some times (e.g. when searching for very few rows in a big file before piping to `view` or `flatten`).